SnowDingo/free-graph-maker/README.md

-# What is a Free Graph Maker?
+# What is Free Graph Maker?
 Free Graph Maker is an app that allows anyone to create visually appealing graphs and charts instantly.
+This app aims to become an app where anyone can create a visually appealing graphs and charts in couple of minutes.

 ![App preview](public/App.png)
 ## Tech